- Fixed for life at 4.71% with Nationwide Lifetime Mortgages

 - Mortgages & Residential Lending

-- Standard residential mortgages, first-time buyer schemes, remortgages
+- Standard residential mortgages, first-time buyer schemes, and remortgages

 - Specialist lifetime mortgages; partnership with intermediaries